davidjosearaujo/dissertation/presentation/presentation.md

 # Limitations

-- **Onboarding Delay:** Approximately 33s in the PoC.
-- **Scalability:** Not stress-tested; CLI-based orchestration is a potential bottleneck.
+- **Physical Hardware Integration:** Physical 5G modem integration is an ongoing challenge.
+Proprietary drivers, kernel dependencies, and lack of documentation for multi-PDU session management.

+- **Implementation Specifics:** The simulated PoC relies on CLI-based orchestration (`nr-cli`), which is not ideal for performance.
+The onboarding delay of ~33 (±5) seconds reflects this.

-- **NAT Implications:** Restricts inbound connection initiation to NAUN3 devices.
+- **NAT Implications:** Inbound connection initiation to NAUN3 devices is restricted.
-- **Physical Hardware:** Challenges encountered with physical modem integration.
-- **Security:** The custom _Interceptor_ logic requires further hardening for production environments.

 ---

 # Future Work

-- **Optimize Onboarding Delay:** Explore API-based PDU control or pre-established session pools.
+- **Modem Interface Adaptation:** The _Interceptor_ logic must be adapted to interface with modem-specific APIs, such as AT commands or QMI, replacing the UERANSIM CLI used in the simulation.
 - **Performance and Scalability Analysis:** Rigorous testing and exploring alternatives like eBPF.
-- **Enhanced Security:** Harden the _Interceptor_ and secure RADIUS transport (e.g., with IPSec).
+- **Enhanced Robustness:** Harden the _Interceptor_ and secure RADIUS transport (e.g., with IPSec).
-- **Address NAT:** Investigate solutions like Framed-Route or UPF port forwarding.
+- **Address NAT:** Investigate solutions like Framed-Routing.

 ---